FACS Aria II Flow Cytometer

 Your data will be stored in a secure archive folder in the university network, which is periodically backed up.
 You will be able to access this data with a network computer after being accepted as a user.
-The data will be stored in FACSDiva format unless a different format (FCS) has been requested.
+The data will be stored in FACSDiva format unless a different format (FCS) has been requested (in the log book).

 It is recommended to include the date in the experiment name, since transfer date and acquisition date might be different.

 Please note: Personal USB Memory sticks are not allowed to be used on the FACS Computer due to the risk of virus infections.

 Eating and drinking are not allowed and protective clothing (lab coats, gloves etc.) has to be worn in the FACS room.
 If you work with primary cancer cells, lab coat, gloves, face mask, safety glasses and the application of the aerosol managment are required.

 If you encounter any problems with the machine immediately contact the FACS operator.
 After each session the FACS has to be cleaned according to the operators instructions (5 min FACSclean, 10 min deionised water) and the log book has to be filled in.
 If you do not sign the log book, your data will not be transfered.
 Do not leave anything in the FACS room or it may be thrown away.

 The FACSAria II is located in Room 515A, Level 5, Robert Kilpatrick Clinical Science Building and belongs to the group of Dr. Karen Brown (firstname.lastname@example.org).